- Intellectual

 Creation of Our Patent Portfolio for the Five Key Technologies

 Among our five Key Technologies, the Fujitsu Group has an abundance of intellectual capital in Network and Computing.
 We are creating a bridgehead in the development of quantum computers, in addition to a mechanism to solve combinatorial optimization problems at high speed (Digital Annealer™).
-In the 2023 edition of the Japan Patent Office Annual Report, we ranked first in the number of patents registered in the field of computer technology.
+In the "Quantum Computer-related Technology," the 2023 Patent Application Technology Trend Survey Report issued by the Japan Patent Office, We are also ranked first among Japanese companies (ninth in the world).
 We are a leading global company in the development of 5G (fifth generation) telecommunications technology.

 In the Data & Securities domain, we have developed an identity distribution technology that enables users to assess the trustworthiness of online trading partners (IDYX™), reinforcing our related patent portfolio.